 Bachelor of Science in Chemical Engineering

-The Bachelor of Science in Chemical Engineering is designed to engage students for at least 30 credit hours of basic sciences and mathematics, at least 66 credit hours of engineering sciences, engineering design, communications skills, and at least 15 credit hours of humanities and social sciences, excluding language and technical writing courses.
+The Bachelor of Science in Chemical Engineering is designed to engage students for at least 50 credit hours of basic sciences and mathematics, at least 64 credit hours of engineering sciences, engineering design, and at least 24 credit hours’ communications skills, of humanities and social sciences.
 Laboratory hands-on experience and emphasis on design are important elements that are integrated throughout the curriculum.

 The University, College, and Program requirements for this program are listed in the College introductory pages.

 - Enable students with sound technical skills required for successful careers in various chemical engineering disciplines.